CphBusAUwpss/introduktion/presentation.md

 [Servlet tutorial](http://www.tutorialspoint.com/servlets/):
 (read the sections from 'home' to 'http codes')  <br><br>
 - The architecture (client server with HTTP, POST and GET)
-  - Look at dev. tools. i chrome to see what is communicated  between client and Server.
+  - Look at dev. tools. in chrome to see what is communicated  between client and Server.
 - The anatomy of a java servlet
   - url annotationen
   - DoPost() and DoGet()